-My research fields are Political Theory (Major) and Comparative Politics (Minor); my research interests include Contemporary Political Philosophy, Democracy, Citizenship, Immigration and Open Borders.
+My research fields are Political Theory and Comparative Politics.
+My research interests include Contemporary Political Philosophy, Democracy, Citizenship, International Migration and Open Borders.

 The Idea of Individual in Political Liberalism: A Critical Perspective